 WAS I ALREADY TOO OLD to call it a voyage of my misspent youth?
-Maybe–we extend youth so long these days, heaven forfend that we get older, because as you age, you disappear.
+Maybe–we extend youth so long these days, heaven forfend that we get older, IMG_1879because as you age, you disappear.
 When you age you get to that point where, when contemplating the future, you no longer see the things that once inspired you, but rather the indignities and the infirmities that lie ahead.
 That is, unless you adopt a healthy attitude towards aging, and I haven’t.
 I’m in the midlife crisis I’ve been in since I was 25.

 What does it say, in any case?
 It says to me that I went to Thailand with some woman.
 It says that people drift apart and experiences are the remembrance of emotion, not of images or place.
 The trip to Thailand was fun, and it wasn’t fun.
-It was one of those relationships that had just a bit too much competition and a bit too much held in reserve.
+It was one of those relationships that had just a bit too much competition and a bit too much held inIMG_1883 reserve.
 It’s all part of the past now, and whatever was good (or bad) about it I will hold in my memory.
+IMG_1886However, I’m at the point in my life where I’d like to–if I’m able–choose the time and place of my remembering things.
+I don’t like bad memories slipping in at inconvenient moments.
+It just muddies my mental waters.
+If I were a brightsider, I’d say at least I can still remember.

 I know it’s only one piece of paper that I am throwing out.
 But they add up.
 If I kept it, my children would find it one day (maybe) after I died, and say, oh, so he went to Thailand once.
 It would not even be a footnote in their memories of me.